 AT#USBCFG=3

-The modem may reboot after the execution of the command.
+The modem will automatically reboot after the execution of the command.

 Then reboot the modem using the following command.